Grants Administrator

 Physical Demands

-Expected to work a flexible and varied schedule that may include working on evenings, weekends, and some holidays.
+Expect to work a flexible and varied schedule that may include working evenings, weekends, and some holidays.
 Must be available to respond in the event of a crisis as needed.
-Reasonable accommodation may be made to enable individuals with disabilities to perform essential functions.
+Reasonable accommodation may be provided to enable individuals with disabilities to perform essential functions.

 EEO Statement